10 THINGS WE ALL HATE ABOUT STRESS

 Did you wake up this morning feeling a little stressed out?
 All of us experience stress sometimes and we all know that stress is disastrous for our health, right?
 Not only that.
 Too much stress can make our journey through life difficult.
 It's like lugging a backpack that's becoming heavier by the minute.
 Frankly, it’s annoying.

 You might think since we always feel it, stress is something to accept.
 It might only increase our tolerance over time, however, there are still consequences when our stress level exceeds our ability to cope.
 It may be affecting your health, even though you might not realize it.
-Even our culture has accustomed us to minimize stress and avoid it by any means.
+Even our culture has accustomed us to minimizing stress and avoiding it by any means.

 The human body is designed to experience stress and react to it.
 When you’re faced with stress, certain chemicals (hormones) in your body are released.
 Yet if your stress response doesn’t stop firing, it has a really negative impact on your mind and body.
 This kind of impact is something you want to avoid by all means.